Skip to main content Skip to Navigation Skip to Footer

 Is fluoride varnish safe?

-Yes.
-Fluoride varnish is safe, even for children and babies.
+Fluoride varnish is a safe and effective way to prevent or slow down tooth decay in children and adults.
 The use of fluoride varnish is approved and recommended by Health Canada and the Canadian Dental Association.

 Why is fluoride varnish recommended?